siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 ![configmap.yaml](images/configmap.png)

 It simply maps the http-url for us to hit with the href-tool to the site-url configmap with key http-url.
 We will be patching this when we want to update our container's environment value.
-From the main directory of the git repository for this lab let's create our configmap:
+Let's create our configmap:

 ```
-kubectl apply -f href-counter/configmap.yaml
+kubectl apply -f "${MULTIARCH_HOME}"/href-counter/configmap.yaml
 ```

 `configmap/multi-arch-docker-site-url created`